oppia/oppia-web-developer-docs/Hacktoberfest-2025.md

 A: Hacktoberfest is a global celebration of open source software, where developers are encouraged to contribute to participating projects throughout October.

 **Q: Must I only work on issues labeled "Hacktoberfest"?**
-A: No. Any PR/MR to a repository with the `hacktoberfest` topic counts, even if the specific issue isn’t labeled.
+A: No. Any PR to a repository with the `hacktoberfest` topic counts, even if the specific issue isn’t labeled.
 For starters, check out our [good first issues](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+no%3Aassignee).

 **Q: Do pull requests need the "hacktoberfest-accepted" label to count?**
 A: Not if they are merged.
 That label is only necessary if the PR is not merged by October 31 but still considered valid by maintainers.